There are things you need to know if your relationship is impacted by an emotional affair.

 And what may start as an argument can become something more significant.

-The reality is that an emotional affair is a threat to the relationship and the bond of love a couple shares.
+The reality is that an emotional affair is a threat to the relationship and the bond of love a couple of shares.

 If there is an outside force trying to break it, your partner will feel threatened.